himanshu-dandle/tesla-stock-lstm/README.md

 ###Run the Jupyter Notebook
    jupyter notebook

    Navigate to the notebooks/ directory in Jupyter and open the tesla_lstm.ipynb file.
 Run the notebook cells sequentially to preprocess data, train the model, and    visualize results.

+### Run the Streamlit App
+	streamlit run app.py

 ##Viewing Results
    The Actual vs Predicted Stock Prices plot and Training/Validation Loss plot will be generated and saved in the results/ folder.